 - 1. There was significant difference between the mental health of students coming from arts and science streams.
 The average mean score however showed that the mean score of students coming from science stream was higher than the students coming from arts stream.
 Secondly, there was significant difference between the mental health of students coming from arts and commerce streams.
-The average mean score however showed that the mean score of students coming from arts stream.
-The average mean score however showed that the mean score of students coming from arts stream.
+The average mean score however showed that the mean score of students coming from commerce stream was much higher than the students coming from arts stream.
 Thirdly, there was no significant difference between the mental health of students coming from science and commerce streams.
-The average mean score here revealed that the mean score of both the students coming from science and commerce streams. - 2.
+The average mean score here revealed that the mean score of both the students coming from science and commerce streams was same. - 2.
 There was significant difference between the mental health of students coming from arts and science streams in the 1st icon (Self Concept).
 The average mean score however showed that the mean score of students coming from arts stream was higher than the students coming from science stream toward self concept.
 Secondly, there was no significant difference between the mental health of students coming from arts and commerce streams in the 1st icon (Self Concept).
-The average mean score however showed that the mean score of students coming from arts and commerce streams in the 1st icon (Self Concept).
 The average mean score however showed that the mean score of students coming from arts stream was higher than the students coming from commerce streams toward self concept.
 Thirdly, there was no significant difference between the mental health of students coming from science and commerce streams in the 1st icon (Self Concept).
-The average mean score however showed that science and commerce streams in the 1st icon (Self Concept).
-The average mean score health of students coming from science and commerce streams in the 1st icon (Self Concept).
 The average mean score here revealed that the mean score of students coming from commerce stream was higher than the students coming from science stream toward self concept.